Garden plants from the Astilbe plant genus tend to be hardy perennial in nature.

 Requirements: Shade.
 Soil pH 5.5 to 7.
 Humus rich moist soils.
 Supply a feed in the summer.
 Regular watering during dry spells.
 Cutback after flowering in hot areas.
 Divide every three years in the autumn (in hot areas) or spring (in cool areas).

-It is very important to water Astilbe from below, as they are hypersensitive to water damage.
+It is very important to water Astilbe plants from below, as they are hypersensitive to water damage.

-Astilbe species such as Garden spiraea and plume flower are easy plants to look after, they should be fertilized in the summer and watered during prolonged dry spells.
+Astilbe Care: species such as Garden spiraea, False spiraea, and Plume flower are easy plants to look after - they should be fertilized in the summer and watered during prolonged dry spells.